grepdisc/kindfools/_pages/writeon.md

 ## Upcoming workshops

-RSVP for our **Thursday May 11th in-person workshop** at 4:30pm to 6:30pm in the children's section at Central Library, 1 Lafayette Square, Buffalo, NY 14203 (Facilitator: Hy Carrel) [Sign Up](/signups/writeon20230511/){: .btn .btn--success} <br>Everyone is welcome.
-This workshop will be part of Youth Mental Health Awareness Day Flash Mob, which runs from 2pm to 7pm, and includes music, food and community.

 RSVP for our **Thursday May 18th in-person workshop at 1:00pm to 3:30pm at [CAO Rafi Greene Masten Resource Center]( https://www.caowny.org/masten-resource-center)**